21 Types of Architectural Arches

 cinquefoil arch

-Pointed cinquefoil arch is an arch with the intrados outline created by five rings overlapping each other.
+The pointed cinquefoil arch is an arch with an intrados outline created by five rings overlapping each other.

 pointed cinquefoil arch